The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Abstract

 \section{Abstract}

 Let $A$ be a Nakayama algebra.
-Using Ringel's resolution quiver, we give a criterion to decide whether $A$ is minimal Auslander-Gorenstein.
+Using Ringel's resolution quiver, we give a criterion to determine whether $A$ is a minimal Auslander-Gorenstein algebra.
 The criterion strongly relies on the parity of the selfinjective dimension of $A$.